 To do this, we must first take control of our own suffering: to choose compassion when we are triggered to anger.
 To choose to see friends where our tendency is to see enemies.
 To give the benefit of the doubt to others who are also struggling, sometimes failing or making human mistakes.
 Then, we must choose a new way of speaking to each other.
 We need to learn mature 21st Century methods of problem solving together that are respectful, cooperative and creative and abandon 19th Century partisan extremes.
 As a result, we will benefit in our personal lives, our families, and our community and possibly set an example for others to follow in the nation we all love.

-Sandy Hook Promise has called for a new type of dialogue in the community.
-As a result, they have partnered with the Unity Project to launch a series of helpful videos on resilience, Newtown Bee articles and home-based workshops to develop the resilient skills needed to move forward this phase of our growth together.
+The Unity Project has called for a new type of dialogue in the community.
+As a result, launched a series of helpful videos on resilience, Newtown Bee articles and home-based workshops to develop the resilient skills needed to move forward this phase of our growth together.
 These workshops will then help participants learn the skills needed to have a new type of 21st Century conversation that nurtures our common growth.
 The launch of this initiative will begin on April 11 at 7:00 p.m. with a public talk on Building Resilience by Dr. John Woodall at the Middle School auditorium.
 Please come and bring friends and loved ones to begin to take up the great task before us.

 Related videos on resilience: